October 25, 2016

 In the wake of 2013′s Summer of Surveillance, demand for ‘private’ email services has skyrocketed.
 New providers have popped into existence as a result of the Snowden leaks while other established options have disappeared.
 Reasonable privacy and security are possible with email, but it requires some thought and work.
 Here is a list of email providers whose free services are a practical starting point.
 Updated.

 July 15, 2012

 June 10, 2012

 To set the tone, I’m just going to come right out and say it: You can’t spoof your way out of this one.
 The idea of fingerprinting is that an attacker can use many individual properties available from your system (ex. your screen size, browser, plugins, fonts, etc.) to reliably identify it.
 This means you just went from being 'the blonde' to 'the blonde in the red dress near the window with an espresso'.
 Get it?
 Updated.

 February 28, 2012

 Update: This has been fixed.
 Current versions of Google Chrome, Chromium and Chromium-based browsers save cookies from certain domains even when the browser is told not to accept any cookies whatsoever.
 Unless the browser is set to delete cookies on exit, users who have disabled local storage are actually still accruing cookies and being tracked when they are explicitly under the impression that this is not happening.
-See my bug report to track this issue further.
+See my bug report to track the issue further.
 This has since been fixed.

 January 24, 2012

 Changing your DNS provider is usually one of the smaller layers to an overall security setup.
 It can provide benefit to browsing security and would certainly be necessary from a privacy perspective under a few circumstances.
 If you care about neither of those things, there are still several situations for when you’d want to use an alternative and even a few when you wouldn't.
 Updated.